edgexfoundry/edgex-docs/docs_src/microservices/application/AppServiceConfigurable.md

 1. [FilterByDeviceName](./ApplicationFunctionsSDK.md#filtering) -  to filter events for a specific device.
 2. [TransformToXML](./ApplicationFunctionsSDK.md#conversion) - to transform the data to XML
 3. [HTTPPost](./ApplicationFunctionsSDK.md#export-functions) - to send the data to an HTTP endpoint that takes our XML data
-4. [MarkAsPushed](./ApplicationFunctionsSDK.md#CoreData-Functions) - to call Core Data API to mark the event as having been pushed

 Once the functions have been identified, we'll go ahead and build out the configuration in the `configuration.toml` file under the `[Writable.Pipeline]` section: